dat-ecosystem/dat/README.md

 #### Installing from source

-For now, if you are adventurous and want to try the 1.0 Pre-release candidate, clone this repository and in a terminal inside of the folder you cloned run this command:
+Clone this repository and in a terminal inside of the folder you cloned run this command:

 ```
 npm link
 ```

 This should add a `dat` command line command to your PATH.
-Now you can run `$ dat` to try it out.
+Now you can run the `dat` command to try it out.

 ## Build Status